 But what about the rest of you?
 How do you distinguish yourself from the hordes?

-In my opinion?
-Have a kick-ass website.
+You need a kick-ass website.

 Obviously, there’s more to the success of your organization than that.
 But we are a culture that is quick to judge.
 If you’re lucky, a new visitor to your website will stick around for maybe a minute.
 More often than not, it’s 5 seconds.